1960 - 1980 Terrace,

 How this house performs

-The final large scale change was made two years ago with the addition of a big double-insulated conservatory.
+The final large scale change was made with the addition of a big double-insulated conservatory.
 This provides significant mid-season solar gain for the house.
 Construction is ‘A’ rated Planitherm wall glass, and accoya wood frames not hardwood, a sustainable plantation softwood.

 Jobs still to do - fit reflectors behind radiators mounted on external walls.

-Our sunpipe not only provides natural light to a windowless room, but its also saves on energy bills as we no longer need to have the light constantly on.
+Our sunpipe not only provides natural light to a windowless room, but it also saves on energy bills as we no longer need to have the light constantly on.